-About the Center for Children's Health
+About Center for Community Health

-The Center for Children's Health, led by Cook Children's, focuses specifically on the prevention of injury and illness to make our North Texas region one of the healthiest places to raise a child.
+The Center for Community Health, led by Cook Children's, focuses specifically on the prevention of injury and illness to make our North Texas region one of the healthiest places to raise a child.
 The center is home to the Community Health Needs Assessment (CHNA) which provides children’s health data to guide community programs and collaborations in our service region (Denton, Hood, Johnson, Parker, Tarrant and Wise counties).
 These efforts help fulfill Cook Children’s Promise to our community to improve the health of every child through the prevention and treatment of illness, disease and injury.

 Improving the health of North Texas children